woniland/ski_jump/instructions/2-Setup.md

 its job.
 One time is sufficient, because the material is complex enough that there will be unintentional bugs around anyways :see_no_evil: .

-Please write always concise, clear and descriptive commit messages - this will help you a lot, see [this blogpost](https://cbea.ms/git-commit/) for a good reasoning.
+Please write always concise, clear and descriptive commit messages - this will help you a lot.
+See [this blogpost](https://cbea.ms/git-commit/) for a good reasoning.

 Joining two different branches is called [merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) and when working with others on a common code basis, there will be situations where different branches want to